 Strip away the premium insulation and the bear-proof construction, and what you’ve got is the Coleman 70-Quart Cooler.
 For just over $50, you get an insane amount of interior space, Coleman’s have-a-seat lid that supports up to 250 pounds and four cup holders to secure your drinks.
 It’ll keep ice for up to five days, and even the 120-quart model costs less than $70 if you need a little more room.
 We’ll admit Coleman isn’t winning any awards for style or build quality, but their offerings are still better for everyday use (and the environment) than a cheap styrofoam cooler that you bought at the gas station on your way out of town.

 Not lifting a cooler with your hands or rolling it across the landscape?
 The only option left is to throw it on your back.
-We’ve always been skeptical of soft coolers due to their weakened ability to keep things cold, but to our surprise, the Hopper Backflip uses closed-cell foam that confidently locks in the chill as a hard cooler does.
-It’s surprisingly comfortable and easy to manage thanks to a chest strap and hip belt for a secure fit, and the wide-mouth zipper opening makes it easy to access food and beverage even when it’s on your back.
+We’ve always been skeptical of soft coolers due to their weakened ability to keep things cold, but to our surprise, the Hopper M20 uses closed-cell foam that confidently locks in the chill as a hard cooler does.
+It’s surprisingly comfortable and easy to manage thanks to a chest strap and hip belt for a secure fit, and the improved MagShield Access technology creates an ultra leak-resistant shield for an easy pack and a locked-down journey.
 Lashing points on each side complement Yeti accessories, but we secure bottle openers, portable speakers and even camping cookware when space isn’t available elsewhere.

 Best Electric Camping Cooler: Dometic CFX3 75DZ